Tracial States and $\mathbb{G}$-Invariant States of Discrete Quantum Groups: Traces on Quantum Groups

 \subsection{The Kac Property and Canonical Kac Quotient}

 \begin{defn} A DQG $\G$ is {\bf unimodular} if $h_L = h_R$.
-We say $\widehat{\G}$ is {\bf Kac type} if $h_{\widehat{\G}}$ is a tracial state. \end{defn} Unimodularity of $\G$ is well-known to be equivalent to Kacness of $\widehat{\G}$. \begin{thm} A DQG $\G$ is unimodular if and only if $\widehat{\G}$ is Kac type. \end{thm} Now, let us recall the canonical Kac quotient constructed by So\l tan \cite{S06}.
+We say $\widehat{\G}$ is {\bf Kac type} if $h_{\widehat{\G}}$ is a tracial state. \end{defn} Unimodularity of $\G$ is well-known to be equivalent to Kacness of $\widehat{\G}$. \begin{thm} A DQG $\G$ is unimodular if and only if $\widehat{\G}$ is Kac type. \end{thm} From now on $\G$ is a DQG.
+Now, let us recall the canonical Kac quotient constructed by So\l tan \cite{S06}.
 Define the ideal